top of page

 The noun 'incentive' is derived from the Latin word 'incentivus,' which means 'stimulating' or 'energetic.'
 'Incentivus' is based on the verb 'incendere,' which means 'to set on fire' or 'to kindle.'
 In Latin, 'incentivus' was used to describe something that ignited or stimulated action and motivation.
 As the term evolved, it retained this core concept of being a motivating factor or reward that encourages someone to act in a certain way or achieve a particular goal.
 When we speak of an 'incentive' today, we are referring to something that sparks motivation, propels individuals into action, or influences their behavior by offering a reward or advantage.
 The etymology of 'incentive' underscores its historical connection to the idea of kindling motivation and stimulating action, emphasizing its role in encouraging and driving human behavior.

-Quiz: Find the meaning of the noun incentive:
+Find the correct meaning of the noun incentive:

 Try Again!